-A "dry" version of this traditionally Pennsylvania Dutch treat, Shoofly Pie is not too sweet, not too firm, and has just the right amount of molasses flavor in every slice!
+A "dry" type of a Pennsylvania Dutch treat, Shoofly Pie isn't overly sweet or firm, & has the right amount of molasses flavor in every bite!

 Let me begin by saying I take requests.

 If a family member or friend asks me to make something special for them, I’m happy to oblige.

 And when the item is something I’ve never tried (or even heard of, for that matter), all the better.
 I get my horizons expanded while making someone happy.

 Case in point…my son-in-law’s friend mentioned that he hadn’t had Shoofly Pie (aka Molasses Pie) in some time, so my older daughter piped up and said I could make one for him.